UPPMAX/R-matlab-julia-HPC/README.md

 cd R-matlab-julia-HPC
 ```

-Create a python venv and activate it:
+Create a Python `venv` and activate it:

 ```console
 mkdir env